86 (term)

-Eighty-six or 86 is American English slang used to indicate that an item is no longer available, traditionally from a food or drinks establishment, or referring to a person or people who are not welcome in the premises.
-Its etymology is unknown but seems to have been coined in the 1920s or 1930s.
+Eighty-six or 86 is American English slang, generally meaning to "get rid of" someone or something.

-The term is now more generally used to mean getting rid of someone or something.
-In the 1970s, its meaning expanded to refer to murder.
+In the hospitality industry, it is used to indicate that an item is no longer available, traditionally from a food or drinks establishment, or referring to a person or people who are not welcome on the premises.
+Its etymology is unknown, but the term seems to have been coined in the 1920s or 1930s.